-CAJAC can assist and advise Jewish cemeteries with
+CAJAC can advise Jewish cemeteries on:

-- Indexing of graves
+- Indexing of graves and recording genealogy

-- Matters pertaining to Jewish law
+- Adhering to matters pertaining to Jewish law (Halacha)